A New Start with Bankruptcy Basics

-A Chapter 7 bankruptcy is the best choice for people with low income, unemployed, or having large families.
-It also works for small businesses that aren’t making enough money to cover costs.
+A Chapter 7 bankruptcy is the best choice for people with low income or unemployed, or having large families but not enough to cover all the costs.
+It also works for small businesses that find themselves unprofitable and suffering losses month after month.

 A Chapter 13 bankruptcy is designed for people who make too much money, have assets that would be sold and liquidated in a Chapter 7 bankruptcy, or have debts that they can’t wipe out with a Chapter 7 bankruptcy.